 The console’s controller hardly changed its approach and design over the years, and for a reason.
 The controller coming all the way from the Xbox360 generation is described by many gamers as almost iconic, and Microsoft knows it, so perhaps that may be the reason why they decided something that works it’s not worth changing.

 The overall ergonomics have been slightly modified with the controller being covered with a delightful texture that does not slip in the hand and is nice to the touch.
-Vibrating motors and haptic response in triggers have also been slightly modified to make the controls a little more accurate and sensitive.
+Vibrating motors and haptic response in triggers have also been slightly modified to make the controls a bit more accurate and sensitive.

 The biggest change is the left side control cross, which is now much more durable, easier to use and has a vigorous press.